nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 ![streamjoin]({{site.url}}/assets/images/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb/grid.png)

 As you can see:
 * `gridSize=501` - represents the width / height of grid.
-The grid is a square so `width=height`;
+The grid is a square, so `width=height`;
 * `step=50` - represents the width / height of the smaller squares composing the grid (has to be a divisor of `(gridSize-1)`, usually `step=(gridSize-1)/10`);
 * `movement` - represents the speed of the car, how much the car moves in one jump (has to be a divisor of `step`).

 ### Generating the initial positions of the cars

 When we first generate a random car on the grid, we don't want the car to be generated outside the roads.
-In the bellow picture, the red squares represent all the possible initial car locations.
+In the below picture, the red squares represent all the possible initial car locations.

 ![startingpositions]({{site.url}}/assets/images/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb/startingpositions.png)